 Taking inspiration from my wild and rambling garden.
 I set about creating art and products that capture nature at its finest.
 Allowing you to bring a little piece of the Lincolnshire countryside into your home

-Botanical casting along with botanical illustration was used in the Victorian era by botanists and plant hunters to capture the minute details of newly discovered plants.
-This was before photography was available and allowed for an accurate representation of the plants to be recorded and preserved.
+Botanical casting is a way to produce an accurate representation of the plants and preserve their image.
 Lots of research into this technique and months of testing and trialling different mixture ratios and casts followed.
 I have now developed my unique blends of sculptural plaster.
 Giving the right blend to gather the smallest of details from the plants and the structural hardness for the longevity and durability of the cast.
-I now use the technique I have developed to create beautiful decorative plaques which can be hung on a wall or used with a stand.
-Each piece is totally one off and captures the seasonal plants which I grow in my garden.
+Combining this process with my background in textural art and sculpture, I now use the techniques I have developed to create beautiful decorative plaques which can be hung on a wall or used with a stand.
+Each piece captures the seasonal plants which I grow in my garden.
 Taking many hours to complete they freeze the beauty of nature in time and allow you to bring it into your home.

 Each piece I make follows the seasons, taking advantage of each plant as it grows.
 I now find I am much more in tune with nature and can be found each day wondering round my garden.
 Every day brings a new leaf or bloom into creation.
 There is just not enough time to cast them all (although I do try).